 Other examples of large scale productions taking place in the devolved Nations include the hugely successful Game of Thrones, which was filmed predominantly in Northern Ireland, by HBO (a subsidiary of Time Warner).
-The first three series reportedly employed approximately 800 people, resulted in an estimated economic impact of £65m and have led to increased tourism across the region.
-The first three series was well underway in Northern Ireland.
+The first three series reportedly employed approximately 800 people, resulted in an estimated economic impact of £65m and have led to increased tourism across the region.25 At time of writing, production on the fourth series was well underway in Northern Ireland.